By Julien Ross, Forecaster Updated 1 month ago January 20, 2024

 Most of Taos’ double black terrain requires daily avalanche mitigation.
 You will know it with the thunderous booms, the sound locals love because it means rope drops are imminent.
 Thanks to this incredible work from Taos Ski Patrol, we get to access terrain that would otherwise be off-limits.

-This also means some unpredictability of what will be open, especially during and after storm cycles.
-The beautiful thing is that terrain usually opens in a staggered fashion so there are always new chances for fresh tracks even days and weeks after storms.
+This also means some unpredictability of what will be open during storm cycles.
+The beautiful thing is that terrain usually opens in a staggered fashion so there are always new chances for fresh tracks.

 Just 90 minutes north of Santa Fe and about five hours from Denver and West Texas, Taos remains easily accessible by scenic road trip and a great option for our Colorado Front Range neighbors to avoid the I-70 traffic hassles.

-But if coming in from out of state, I highly recommend Taos’ new 100 percent carbon offset airline, Taos Air, providing direct access from no-hassle private terminals in San Diego, Los Angeles, Austin, and Dallas.
+But if coming in from out of state, I highly recommend flying via JSX, providing direct access from no-hassle private terminals in Dallas, Austin, Los Angeles, and San Diego.
 You can leave in the morning and be carving turns by the afternoon.

 TAOS LIFT TICKETS

 Taos is a member of the IKON and Mountain Collective multi-resort passes for a convenient skication.
 Taos also offers flexible single-day tickets, a mid-week pass for unlimited Monday through Thursday skiing, and several other limited and unlimited pass options.
-Ages 6 and under ski free!
+Ages 6 and under and over 80 ski free!

 TAOS SNOW AND WEATHER: OROGRAPHIC MAGIC